EldynC/FindME/README.md

 This is a work-in-progress community policing app focused on the simplicity of letting users report suspicious events, vehicles or people in their area.

-## Tech Stack - Back end
-For the back end I decided to use a PERN which consists of PostgresQL, Express, React(Native) and Node.
-I created my own REST API that calls from the markers table from my database(hosted on ElephantSQL) as well as the users table.
-Every user that gets created gets their password encrypted using bcrypt.
-For authentication I decided to use JWT, and those tokens are stored in the AsyncStorage on the front-end.
-To connect the front-end to the server for real-time updates I am using socket.io.

 ## Tech Stack - Front end
 The front end of the app is developed React Native and Expo, which I used to demo the app on my iPhone 11 and debug.
 Some of the libraries I used include: